wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 * **Freemium cluster** <br/>The freemium cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
 It allows developers to try out Wavefront without having to sign up or provide an email address.

 * **Wavefront trial** <br/>The Wavefront trial allows you to experience the full power of the Wavefront platform by bringing in data from your cloud environments (AWS/GCP/Azure/vSphere), Kubernetes, over 200 integrations, and large-scale service fleets into a single observability platform.
 You can also create smart alerts that dynamically filter noise and capture true anomalies.
-We ask that you tell us more about yourself when signing up for a trial.
+When you sign up for a trial, we'll ask for some (minimal) information.

   Once you've signed up, you can retrieve an API token and configure it in your `application.properties` file:
   ```